 Ice hockey returned to the United Kingdom on Saturday after an eight-month hiatus, with the Swindon Wildcats securing an 8-6 win over the Milton Keynes Lightning.
 In the weekend’s other game, the Sheffield Steeldogs earned an emphatic 5-1 win over Swindon in Yorkshire.

 With no competitive ice hockey played in the UK since early March, the National Ice Hockey League’s (NIHL) return represents a significant milestone in the sport’s journey to resumption.

-With fans not permitted to attend matches in person, the Steeldogs, Lightning, and Wildcats are participating in the NIHL Streaming Series, with each game broadcast online to hockey fans around the country.
+With fans unable attend matches in person, the Steeldogs, Lightning, and Wildcats are participating in the NIHL Streaming Series, with each game broadcast online.

 The opening weekend of action proved a hit, with The Yorkshire Post reporting that 2,800 streaming tickets were sold by Swindon and Sheffield.

 There were plenty of positives to take from the NIHL’s return

 Ali Cree, the owner of the Sheffield Steeldogs, admitted that clubs faced a “learning curve” regarding the production of webcasts, but stressed there were reasons to be optimistic about the NIHL’s return.

 “On the ice, I thought our guys were phenomenal, particularly with just four practice sessions under their belts, and I was really impressed with Saturday’s game too,” Cree said.